tamouse/angular-seed-project-tamouse-test/app/modules/rl.hellomars/README.md

 # Project Modules
-This is my project modules.
+This is a copy of rl.helloworld.
 All the stuff directly related to my project goes in here.

 ## initialize/
 These files do setup tasks for my project.